-1 Introduction
+1 INTRODUCTION

 Visualization is a crucial step in the process of data analysis.
 Often, when analyzing multidimensional data, dimensionality reduction (DR) techniques are displayed in form of 2D or 3D scatterplots that project the multidimensional points onto a lower-dimensional visual space.
 Methods using different algorithms to generate scatterplots with particular point placements are the most common visual encoding (VE) techniques for the resulting lower-dimensional data.
-DR techniques, coupled with appropriate VEs, enable an understanding of the relations that exist within the higher-dimensional data by displaying them in such a way that makes it easier for users to discover meaningful patterns [36].
+DR techniques, coupled with appropriate VEs, enable an understanding of the relations that exist within the higher-dimensional data by displaying them in such a way that makes it easier for users to discover meaningful patterns (Samet, 2005).

-Data analysis tasks are primarily concerned with the detection of structures such as patterns, groups, and outliers.
+Data analysis tasks are primarily concerned with

+the detection of structures such as patterns, groups, and outliers.
 Within a multidimensional data set, data points can be grouped manually into classes or automatically into clusters.
 For example, classes may be defined through manually labeling a collection of documents so that each document belongs to one topic within a set of topics, or by splitting an image collection into ten classes by assigning each image a particular theme from a set of ten themes.
-Clusters, on the other hand, are generated automatically using a clustering algorithm that may, for instance, identify groupings of similar points, or partition the data into dissimilar groups where each cluster contains similar items [25].
+Clusters, on the other hand, are generated automatically using a clustering algorithm that may, for instance, identify groupings of similar points, or partition the data into dissimilar groups where each cluster contains similar items (Müller et al., 2009).
 However, it may be difficult to see these clusters or classes when projected onto a lower-dimensional space.
 To make sense of this multidimensional data, it can be useful to know how the clusters or classes are defined and structured in the original multidimensional attribute space.
 However, multidimensional projection mappings are especially prone to distortion because projection methods may not necessarily preserve the spatial relations of the data.
-Thus, it is important to know how effective the scatterplots are at preserving segregation of the data [42].
+Thus, it is important to know how effective the scatterplots are at preserving segregation of the data (Sips et al., 2009).

 Several studies evaluate the quality of projections with respect to preserving certain properties, thus guiding a user to select the most appropriate projection method for their task.
-Various numerical and visual methods have been introduced to quantify the accuracy of projection methods with respect to such properties [42, 46].
-Recent studies [41] have shown that the quality of cluster separation by these measures was highly discrepant with user assessment of the cluster separation within the same data sets.
-Lewis et al. [24] believe that accurate evaluation of clustering quality is essential for data analysts, and they showed that such clustering evaluation skills are present in the general population.
+Various numerical and visual methods have been introduced to quantify the accuracy of projection methods with respect to such properties (Sips et al., 2009; Tatu et al., 2009).
+Recent studies (SedImair et al., 2012b) have shown that the quality of cluster separation by these measures was highly discrepant with user assessment of the cluster separation within the same data sets.
+Lewis et al. (Lewis and Ackerman, 2012) believe that accurate evaluation of clustering quality is essential for data analysts, and they showed that such clustering evaluation skills are present in the general population.

 On the other hand, other studies have attempted to find a perception-based quality measure for scatterplots.
-They either evaluated users' performance on layouts generated by different projection techniques [14] and used eve-tracking while users are asked to perform typical analysis tasks for projected multidimensional data or allowed users to assess a series of scatterplots [2].
-Other studies have investigated the perception of correlation in scatterplots from a psychological perspective; however these studies did not consider real-world data sets [34].
+They either evaluated users' performance on layouts generated by different projection techniques (Etemadpour et al., 2014c) or allowed users to assess a series of scatterplots (Albuquerque et al., 2011).
+Etemadpour et al. (Etemadpour et al., 2014c) used eye-tracking in a user study, asking users to perform typical analysis tasks for projected multidimensional data.
+Other studies have investigated the perception of correlation in scatterplots from a psychological perspective; however these studies did not consider real-world data sets (Rensink and Baldridge, 2010), (Etemadpour et al., 2014a).